Tears have been like rain enough—

 We spent the night

-Losing ourselves to the night’s ice grace.
+Losing ourselves to the night’s ice

 Remember when the snow fell